Assambra/Free-MMORPG/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Resources Section
-- For the Server/Client we use the [EzyFox Server Framework](https://youngmonkeys.org/projects/ezyfox-server) from [Young Monkeys](https://youngmonkeys.org/) you can support there great project.
-More information at https://youngmonkeys.org/donate/
+- For the server/client, we use the [EzyFox Server Framework](https://youngmonkeys.org/projects/ezyfox-server) from [Young Monkeys](https://youngmonkeys.org/) you can support there great project.
+For more information visit https://youngmonkeys.org/donate/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>